HedvigS/Glottolog_look_up_table/README.md

 This is a small repos with an R script that cobbles together a large tsv sheet with every languoid in Glottolog (i.e. languages, dialects and families) with various meta data.
 Besides the "regular" Glottolog meta data (Family, long/lat, Macroarea, Countries, etc) there are also some extra info and modifications, see lists below.

-Besides this repos, you'll also need to have a clone of [glottolog/glottolog-cldf](https://github.com/glottolog/glottolog-cldf) living in the same folder as the folder of this repos.

 **Basic meta-data from Glottolog**
 * Longitude/Latitude
 * Level (language/dialect/family)